mozilla/addons-server/docs/api/topics/rocketfuel.rst

 .. http:put:: /api/v1/rocketfuel/collections/(int:id)/image/

     Set the image for a collection.
+Accepts a data URI as the request body containing the image, rather than a JSON object.

     .. note:: Authentication and the 'Apps:Publisher' permission are required.

-    :param image: A base64 encoded image.
-    :type image: string